VentGrey/VentGrey/README.md

 Most of my personal interests revolve around computers, web development isn't that interesting for me.
 However, I find myself disheartened by the current trend of over-engineering websites.
 In a world of needless complexity, the elegance of sysadmin work shines through.
 I'm not saying the web sucks...much. *BUT* we do need sysadmins too so Should you require assistance in this area, do not hesitate to seek me out.
 I am more than willing to lend a hand.

+I **LOVE** to write my own software.
+But I do not seek to diminish the skills or accomplishments of other programmers, nor declare that my stack is superior to all others.
+I do it just for fun and learning.

 ## Other things I love :heart: